code-workshop-kit/code-workshop-kit/README.md

 ### Configuration

-First of all, you will need a `workshop.js` file in your project root directory.
+First of all, you will need a `cwk.config.js` file in your project root directory.

-This will need to export a `workshop` JavaScript Object with configuration options.
+This will need to include a default export which contains a JavaScript Object with configuration options.

 Most important config keys are: